What are the religious roots of the Israeli-Palestinian conflict?

-Different countries have attempted to resolve and put an end to this conflict as part of what is called the Israeli-Palestine peace process.
+Different countries have attempted to resolve and put an end to this conflict as part of what is called the Israeli-Palestinian peace process.
 But is there a religious foundation to this conflict?
 How does religion play a role?
 In this article, we will focus less on the territorial conflict and more on the religious foundations of the conflict.

 It is all about Jerusalem

 The most recent escalation of violence in Israel happened in May 2021.
-One of the many reasons that brought about this new escalation was caused by religious controversy in the area centred on the Al-Aqsa mosque/Temple Mount.
-One of the reasons that started this last war – many argue – was that the head of the terrorist organisation – Hamas – warned Israel to remove its police forces from the al-Aqsa Mosque (Temple Mount for Israelis) and threatened that failing to do so would bring a “heavy price.”
+One of the many reasons that brought about this new escalation was caused by religious controversy in the area centred on the Al-Aqsa Mosque/Temple Mount.
+One of the reasons that started this last war – many argue – was that the head of the terrorist organisation, Hamas, warned Israel to remove its police forces from the Al-Aqsa Mosque (Temple Mount for Israelis) and threatened that failing to do so would bring a “heavy price.”

 Why is Jerusalem so important?

-A fundamental issue of the Israeli-Palestine conflict is the issue of control over Jerusalem.
+A fundamental issue of the Israeli-Palestinian conflict is the issue of control over Jerusalem.
 This is a very delicate issue as both Jews and Muslims claim to be the one that deserves sovereignty over the city.
 Why is Jerusalem so important?